StarRocks/starrocks/docs/table_design/Data_model.md

 ### Sort keys

-When you create a table, you can specify one or more columns based on which StarRocks sorts, processes, and stores the data loaded in to that table.
-The one or more columns that you specified comprise the sort key.
-These columns are referred to as sort key columns.
-The sort key is usually created on dimension columns that are frequently used as filter conditions for queries, because this can accelerate queries.
-In the Duplicate Key model, the sort key is created on columns that are used to sort data, and is defined by using the `DUPLICATE KEY` keyword.
-In the Aggregate Key model, the sort key is created on columns that are used to aggregate data, and is defined by using the `AGGREGATE KEY` keyword.
-In the Unique Key model or Primary Key model, the sort key is created on columns on which unique constraints are enforced, and is defined by using the `PRIMARY KEY` or `UNIQUE KEY` keyword.

-Compared with traditional primary keys, sort keys in StarRocks have the following characteristics:

-- Sort keys are usually created on dimension columns that are frequently used as filter conditions for queries.

-- In the Duplicate Key model, sort keys do not need to be created on columns on which unique constraints are enforced.
-In the Aggregate Key model, Unique Key model, and Primary Key model, however, sort keys must be created on columns on which unique constraints are enforced.

-- StarRocks tables use clustered storage.
-This means that the values in each column of a table are stored in sorted order based on the sort key that you specified for the table.

-- Prefix indexes can be generated based on sort keys.
+When data is loaded into a table created by using a certain data model, data is sorted and stored according to one or more columns defined as the sort key when the table is created.
+The sort key is usually one or more columns that are frequently used as filter conditions in queries, thereby accelerating queries.

+In the Duplicate Key model, the sort key specified by `DUPLICATE KEY` is used to sort data and is not assigned a UNIQUE constraint.
+In the Aggregate Key model, the sort key specified by `AGGRAGATE KEY` is used to sort data and is assigned a UNIQUE constraint.
+In the Unique Key model, the sort key specified by `UNIQUE KEY` is used to sort data and is assigned a UNIQUE constraint.
+In the Primary Key model, the primary key and sort key are decoupled.
+The primary key specified by `PRIMARY KEY` is assigned UNIQUE and NOT NULL constraints.
+The sort key specified by `ORDER BY` is used for sorting data.

+> **NOTE**
+>
+> - In versions earlier than v3.0, the Primary Key model does not support defining the primary key and sort key separately.
+> - For more descriptions of sort keys, see [Sort keys and prefix indexes](./Sort_key.md).

 ## Precautions